devcomp/devcomp.org/README.md

 DeveloperCompanion (devcomp)
 ============================

-| DeveloperCompanion is a **100% open and hackable dev system** that can be used for collaborative realtime distributed system development
+> DeveloperCompanion is a **100% open and hackable dev system** that can be used for collaborative realtime distributed system development.

 [DeveloperCompanion](devcomp) is [my](http://christophdorn.com) first *constantly improving* **reference implementation** for the application of the [PINF.Genesis](http://genesis.pinf.org) patterns to: